-This is one of our base recipes.
+This is one of the base recipes as seen in our Whole Life Meal Plan.
 If you are looking for a quick and easy way to add more color to your plate, then you’ve come to the right place!
 Packed with vibrant veggies and a flavorful sauce, this vegetable stir fry base recipe is a great way to add more veggies to your meal rotation!

 Three Must-Know Cooking Skills